-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K Report are available at: http://viewproxy.com/RenovoRx/2022
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Form 10-K Report are available at: http://viewproxy.com/RenovoRx/2023

-Please mark your votes like this $\ oxtimes$
+Please mark your votes like this ⊠

-The Board of Directors recommends that you vote "FOR" each of the following Director nominees: Except" and write the number(s) of the nominee(s) on the line below. ionownię purector nonlinees.
-For All Withhold All For All Except Except and write the manifest(s) of the nonlinee(s) of the line below.
-Electi n of Directors Nom minees: 02) S 03) E 04) F 05) L Ramtin Agah, M.D.
-Shaun R. Bagai Javid Diamond Kirsten Angela Macfarlane aurence J. Marton, M.D.
-Jna S. Ryan, O.B.E., Ph.D., D.Sc.
-The Board of Directors recommends that you vote "FOR" the following proposal: Ratification of Baker Tilly US, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
-DO NOT PRIN DO NOT PRINT IN THIS AREA EA For Against Abstain (Shareholder Nan ne & Address Data) NOTE: In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
-Date Signature VIRTUAL COM ITROI NUMBER Signature \longrightarrow (Joint Owners) Please sign exactly as your name(s) appear(s) hereon.
+The Board of Directors recommends that you vote "FOR" each of the following Director nominees: Proposal 1.
+Election of Directors.

+NOMINEES: FOR ALL WITHHOLD ALL FOR ALL

+(1) Ramtin Agah, M.D.

+(2) Shaun R. Bagai 0

+(3) David Diamond

+(4) Kirsten Angela Macfarlane

+(5) Laurence J. Marton, M.D.

+(6) Una S. Ryan, O.B.E., Ph.D., D.Sc.

+(7) Robert J. Spiegel, M.D., FACP

+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on this line:

+DO NOT PRINT IN THIS AREA (Stockholder Name & Address Data)

+VIRTUAL CONTROL NUMBER

+Address Change/Comments: (If you noted any Address Changes and/or Comments above, please mark box.)

+The Board of Directors recommends that you vote "FOR" the follo wing pr opo sal:

+Proposal 2.
+Ratification of Baker Tilly US, LLP, as our independent registered public accounting firm for the fiscal year ending December 31, 2023.

+FOR AGAINST ABSTAIN

+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.

+Date

+Signature

+Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.

-▲ PLEASE DETACH ALONG PERFORATED LINE AND MAIL IN THE ENVELOPE PROVIDED. ▲
+į • DIEA CE DE TACH ALONG DEDEC DATED LIMIE ANID MAN IN THE ENIVE ODE DDOWN)ED ı

+Note:

+Signature (Joint Owners)